Greenhouse gas emissions in Kentucky: Carbon-dioxide storage

 Carbon sequestration is the process of injecting carbon-dioxide into geological formations in order to store it and prevent it entering the atmosphere.
 Pumping carbon-dioxide into geological formations has been done in the oil industry for some time for the purpose of extracting oil.
 For this reason the technology is considered proven, at least as far as the physical pumping is concerned.
 Unmineable coal seams are one possible formation that could be used for this purpose.
 As of 2010, there are plans to conduct a feasibility study in conjunction with the Kentucky Geological Survey.
 The Kentucky Carbon Storage Foundation will drill the test well.
 The facility is intended to serve a coal gasification plant planned by Peabody Energy and ConocoPhillips.

+In 2020, Kentucky power plants were emitting 53,725,429 tons of carbon dioxide into the air.